|Nutrition Facts (per serving)|

 This tender and juicy boneless pork loin roast is slow cooked to perfection with a variety of canned beans and barbecue sauce.
-The pork is cooked in the slow cooker and the beans are added about 2 hours before serving time.
+The pork is cooked in the slow cooker and the beans are added about two hours before serving time.

-Serve this flavorful pork and beans with coleslaw and cornbread or muffins for a wonderful meal any time of the year.
+Serve this flavorful pork and beans with coleslaw and cornbread or muffins for a wonderful meal at any time of the year.

 - 1 boneless pork loin roast, about 3 to 4 pounds